 7. Replicate a hedge fund factor strategy without paying 2/20

-Quality + low-vol + momentum, screened for free cash flow positive every year for the last decade — these are the kinds of multi-factor rules quant hedge funds run.
+Quality, low-vol, and momentum, screened for free cash flow positive every year for the last decade.
+These are the kinds of multi-factor rules quant hedge funds run.
 Describe them in English; Arithmos constructs the index.

 8. Track an event or megatrend in real time

-9. Run yourself a backtest before committing real money
+9. Run yourself a backtest of an idea

 Arithmos vs ETFs vs robo-advisors